RickRinewalt/pipeline/README.md

 - Waylon Kenning for sharing the discoveries on your agentic journey and unwavering encouragement
 - rUv and the Agentics Foundation for the tools and amazing community
 - Ravi Shamihoke for your energy and support!
+- Marc Vincent for the useful Claude-flow usage guide

 ## Who this is for
 If you are just wanting something easy to help you prototype an idea then you might be better off with https://v0.dev/ or https://lovable.dev/.